- Class 1 - Whistleblower Ethics and the Psychosocial Impacts of Retaliation

 This interactive training will help participants recognize and respond to the complexities involved with clinical practice, organizational dilemmas, ethical dissonance, and the potential outcomes of whistleblowing.
 Through interactive discussions, participants will identify the elements of a protected disclosure and the toxic tactics of whistleblower retaliation.
 Attendees will gain an understanding of whistleblower protection laws and the taxonomy associated with retaliation.
 Participants will examine real case scenarios and will gain skills that will be useful to all areas of social work practice.
 You will gain the tools to be able to protect yourselves and your clients when faced with ethical challenges.

-Believe it or Not!: Ethical Issues in Regard to Religion and Spirituality in Mental Health Treatment
+Believe it or Not!
+Developing Religious Competency in Mental Health Treatment

-This interactive training will help participants understand the ethical issues that may arise in treating client from different religious backgrounds and how religious competency is an ethical issue.
-Participants will learn how to address a client’s religion and spirituality in an ethical way, if and when it is ethical to incorporate it into treatment, and some common issues pertinent to treating clients from different religions.
+This interactive training will help participants understand the basic teachings and practices of major world religions.
+Participants will learn how to address a client’s religion and spirituality, if and when to incorporate it into treatment, and some common issues pertinent to treating clients from different religions.
 (Trainer Erik Hadden, MA, LCPC, Vital Sources Psychological Services)

 Important: In order to enter the building, you must have a government issued ID.